JODA-Explore/JODA/functions/ISSTRING.md

 # ISSTRING - Type

-Checks wether the attribute is of type string
+Checks whether the attribute is of type string

 ## Input parameters